anti-ltd/FileMaster/README.md

 make clean      # remove .build/ and build/
 ```

-There are no third-party dependencies — everything is built on system frameworks (AppKit, SwiftUI, PDFKit, AVFoundation, ImageIO, Core Image + Metal, plus NaturalLanguage, Accelerate, Vision, SQLite, and a weak-linked FoundationModels for Ask).
+There are no third-party package dependencies — the only non-system dependency is the first-party [iUX-MacOS](../iUX-MacOS) sibling library described above.
+Everything else is built on system frameworks (AppKit, SwiftUI, PDFKit, AVFoundation, ImageIO, Core Image + Metal, plus NaturalLanguage, Accelerate, Vision, SQLite, and a weak-linked FoundationModels for Ask).

 Codesigning uses a local `FileMaster Dev` code-signing certificate if one exists in your keychain, otherwise it falls back to ad-hoc.